NCAR/ccpp-framework/doc/redesign_prompt.md

 `SuiteResolution` plus the host/scheme metadata; no new metadata is required.
-The `_variables` vs `_host_data` split distinguishes the flat-leaf view (every DDT field that is actually consumed) from the DDT-collapsed view (parent DDT instances), and excludes capgen-ng-generated control variables from `_host_data` since the host owns those.
+The `_variables` vs `_host_data` split distinguishes the flat-leaf view (every DDT field that is actually consumed) from the DDT-collapsed view (parent DDT instances), and excludes capgen-generated control variables from `_host_data` since the host owns those.

 ---